johannes256/colorfinder/README.md

-# Nearest Color Finder for Textual
+# Nearest color finder for Textual

-This Python script allows users to input a hex color code and find the top 3 nearest colors from the list of named colors for textual [link text](https://textual.textualize.io/api/color/#textual.color--named-colors).
+This Python script allows users to input a hex color code and find the top 3 nearest colors from the list of named colors for [textual](https://textual.textualize.io/api/color/#textual.color--named-colors).
 The nearest colors are calculated using the Euclidean distance in the RGB color space.

 ## Features